Bill Fay: Cult status and comeback

-Bill Fay's work enjoyed a growing cult status in the 1990s.
+Fay's work enjoyed a growing cult status in the 1990s.
 His first two albums were re-issued in 1998, an event which Bill Fay described in 2012 as follows:

 In 2004, the British label Wooden Hill released a collection of demos recorded between 1966 and 1970 entitled From the Bottom of an Old Grandfather Clock.
-In 2005, his late 1970s recordings were released in January 2005.
-Entitled Tomorrow, Tomorrow & Tomorrow, it was credited to the Bill Fay Group and was released on the Durtro Jnana label.
+Recordings from 1978-1981 were finally released in January 2005.
+Entitled Tomorrow, Tomorrow & Tomorrow, the album was credited to the Bill Fay Group, and released on the Durtro Jnana label.

 The compilation album Still Some Light appeared on the Coptic Cat label in 2010, a double CD containing a mix of older material and newer, home-recorded songs.

 Released on 21 August 2012 on Dead Oceans, Life is People was his first new studio LP in over 40 years.

-Who Is the Sender?, a new album by Bill Fay was released in April 2015.
+Who Is the Sender?, a new album by Bill Fay, was released in April 2015.
 The second album track, "War Machine", came out as a single in February 2015.

 A feature article entitled "Bill Fay Was a Hidden Gem.
-One Musician Made Finding Him a Mission" was published in the New York Times on January 15, 2020.
+One Musician Made Finding Him a Mission" was published in the New York Times on 15 January 2020.

-His most recent album, Countless Branches, was released on 17 January 2020.
+His last album, Countless Branches, was released on 17 January 2020.

+Fay died from complications of Parkinson's disease in London, on 22 February 2025, at the age of 81.

 Covers and appreciation

-The American band Wilco has played Fay's song "Be Not So Fearful" in live performances and the band's singer, Jeff Tweedy, can be heard singing it in the documentary, I Am Trying to Break Your Heart: A Film About Wilco.
-Fay has joined the band and Tweedy onstage for the rendition of the song at shows at the Shepherd's Bush Empire in 2007, and at the Union Chapel, Islington in 2010 respectively, both in London.
+The American band Wilco has played Fay's song "Be Not So Fearful" in live performances and the band's singer, Jeff Tweedy, can be heard singing it in the documentary I Am Trying to Break Your Heart: A Film About Wilco.
+Fay joined the band and Tweedy onstage for the rendition of the song at shows at the Shepherd's Bush Empire in 2007, and at the Union Chapel, Islington in 2010 respectively, both in London.

 The English singer-songwriter and pianist John Howard recorded a cover version of the song "Be Not So Fearful" for his E.P.
 Songs for the Lost and Found (2008).
 The song "Be Not So Fearful" was also covered by Ed Harcourt on the benefit compilation album Songs to Save a Life - In Aid of Samaritans (2011).

 A cover version of Fay's "Pictures of Adolf Again", by producer and musician Jim O'Rourke and Wilco drummer Glenn Kotche, can be heard in the film from Kōji Wakamatsu, United Red Army.
 The title track of "Time of the Last Persecution" became a live standard of the British Apocalyptic folk group, Current 93.